Strange metal in the doped Hubbard model via percolation: Transport properties

-The approximations made to obtain this result imply that the linear-in-$T$ behavior does not persist all the way down to $T=0$ or up to $T\to\infty$, but for the range $g_2 \ll T/t \ll 1$.
-If $t\sim 1\mathrm{eV} \sim 10^4\mathrm{K}$, then we nevertheless expect non-saturating linear-in-$T$ behavior up to the highest experimentally accessible temperatures.
-The persistence of the behavior for low temperatures also depends on the value of the small constant $g_2$, for which, unfortunately, we do not have a precise numerical estimate.
+The approximations made to obtain this result imply that the linear-in-$T$ behavior does not persist down to $T=0$ or up to $T\to\infty$, but for a nevertheless wide temperature range $g_2/\abs{\log(n(s_0)/n_\Lambda)} \ll T/t \ll 1$.
+At this lower limit contributions from higher odd powers of $T$ start to become relevant.
+We do not have a numerical estimate for the small constant $g_2$ nor the other factors entering into this lower scale, however, so it is not possible to say precisely at what temperature scale we might expect to see a significant deviation from linear-in-$T$ behavior.
+Regarding the upper limit, if $t\sim 100\mathrm{meV} \sim 10^3\mathrm{K}$ then we expect nonsaturating linear-in-$T$ behavior up to the highest experimentally accessible temperatures in real systems.